Fadi960/Diamond-Chauffeur-Limousine/README.md

 ## Code Style
 I am developing this project using the Model-View-Controller (MVC) architectural pattern.
 This involves dividing the code into three main components:
+### Model:
-Model: The database schemas, which define the structure of the data.
+The database schemas, define the structure of the data.
+### View:
-View: The frontend pages and components where all the frontend rendering occurs.
+The frontend pages and components where all the frontend rendering occurs.
+### Controller:
-Controller: The methods and functions connected with all the necessary routes.
+The methods and functions are connected with all the necessary routes.
 I have used Prettier, an opinionated code formatter that enforces a consistent style by parsing the code and re-printing it with its own rules, taking the maximum line length into account and wrapping code when necessary.